Chocolate City (film)

 Chocolate City is a 2015 American comedy-drama film directed and written by filmmaker Jean-Claude La Marre.
 The film stars Robert Ri'chard, Michael Jai White, Carmen Electra and Vivica A. Fox.
-The plot is about the life for a struggling college student changes in an instant when he meets the owner of a male strip club who convinces him to give amateur night a whirl.
+The film centers on a struggling college student whose life changes when he tries amateur night at a male strip club.
 This film was shot in Inglewood, California and was released in a limited release and through video on demand outlets on May 22, 2015.

 A 2017 sequel named Chocolate City: Vegas Strip is available on Netflix.

 Synopsis

 Michael (Robert Ri'chard) a college student takes a job as an exotic dancer to make ends meet, and as the money rolls in, he has to deal with the attention of the female club goers while hiding his job from his mother (Vivica A. Fox) and girlfriend (Imani Hakim).